SAMMISolutions/docs/doc_posts/_commands-twitch-moderation/twitch-set-unique-chat.md

 ---
 title: "Set Unique Chat"
 num: 8.2
+version: 202320
 redirect_from:
   - commands/changethis
 ---

-The unique chat command prevents users from posting non-unique messages to the channel.
+Enabling this setting prevents users from posting non-unique messages to the channel.\
 It can be used to combat spam so that users cannot send the same things in chat multiple times.

 | Box Name | Type | Description |
 |-------|--------|--------